giorgigutsaevi/giorgigutsaevi/README.md

 - 🌱 Always eager to learn new concepts and adapt.
 - 🌶 Naturally curious.
 - 👀 I enjoy all things related to fantasy, sci-fi, futurism, tech, astronomy & 🧀
-- 👯‍♂️ Avid advocate for productivity and clarity through second-brain operations!
+- 👯‍♂️ Avid advocate for productivity and clarity through Second Brain
 - 🔭 My work ethic summarized in one quote:
 > Before enlightenment chop wood and carry water.
 After enlightenment, chop wood and carry water. – Wu Li